-Most Honors courses are special sections of standard classes with a reduced class size (25 or less).
+Most Honors courses are special sections of standard classes with a reduced class size.
 These classes are typically more focused on open discussion and interaction.

-• For e.g., PHIL 100 - (H01) - Problems of Philosophy
+• For e.g., PHIL 130 - (H01) - Current Moral Problems

-Innovative Honors Foundation Courses taught by Honors Faculty Fellows
+Innovative Honors Foundations Courses taught by Honors Faculty Fellows